grpc-ecosystem/go-grpc-middleware/retry/DOC.md

 WithPerRetryTimeout sets the RPC timeout per call (including initial call) on this call, or this interceptor.

-The context.Deadline of the call takes precedence and sets the maximum time the whole invocation will take, but WithPerCallTimeout can be used to limit the RPC time per each call.
+The context.Deadline of the call takes precedence and sets the maximum time the whole invocation will take, but WithPerRetryTimeout can be used to limit the RPC time per each call.

-For example, with context.Deadline = now + 10s, and WithPerCallTimeout(3 * time.Seconds), each
+For example, with context.Deadline = now + 10s, and WithPerRetryTimeout(3 * time.Seconds), each
 of the retry calls (including the initial one) will have a deadline of now + 3s.

 A value of 0 disables the timeout overrides completely and returns to each retry call using the